A differentiable Gillespie algorithm for simulating chemical kinetics, parameter estimation, and designing synthetic biological circuits: Parameter Estimation using the DGA

 where

 and $L(\theta_i^{\text{min}} -\delta)= L(\theta_i^{\text{min}} + 1.96 \delta_{\theta_i})$.
 A detailed explanation of how to numerically estimate the CIs is given in Appendix \ref{app_error_param}.

 One shortcoming of Eq. (\ref{Eq:CI-1dim}) is that it treats each parameter in isolation and ignores correlations between parameters.
 On a technical level, this is reflected in the observation that the confidence intervals only know about the diagonal elements of the full Hessian $\partial^2_{ij} L(\boldsymbol{\theta})$.
 This shortcoming is especially glaring when there are many sets of parameters that all optimize the loss function \cite{einav2018theoretical,razo2018tuning}.
 As discuss below, this is often the case in many stochastic systems including the two-state promoter architecture in Fig. \ref{fig_2state_model}.
 For this reason, it is often useful to make two dimensional plots of the loss function $L(\boldsymbol{\theta})$.
 To do so, for each pair of parameters, we simply sample the parameters around their optimal value and forward simulate to calculate the loss function $L(\boldsymbol{\theta})$.
-We then use this simulations to create two-dimensional heat maps of the loss function, allowing us to identify ``soft directions'' in parameter space.
+We then use this simulations to create two-dimensional heat maps of the loss function.
+This allows us to identify ``soft directions" in parameter space, where the loss function $ L(\boldsymbol{\theta})$ changes slowly, indicating weak sensitivity to specific parameter combinations.